STMicroelectronics/BlueSTSDK_Python/README.md

     Otherwise, you can register the feature after discovering a node and before connecting to it:
     ```Python
+    # Adding a 'FeatureHeartRate' feature to a Nucleo device and mapping it to the standard '00002a37-0000-1000-8000-00805f9b34fb' Heart Rate Measurement characteristic.
     map = UUIDToFeatureMap()
     map.put(uuid.UUID('00002a37-0000-1000-8000-00805f9b34fb'), BlueSTSDK.Features.StandardCharacteristics.FeatureHeartRate.FeatureHeartRate)
     node.addExternalFeatures(map)
+    # Connecting to the node.
     node.connect()